redhat-scholars/istio-tutorial/readme.md

 ## Circuit Breaker

-### Fail Fast with Max Connections & Max Pending Requests
+### Fail Fast with Max Connections and Max Pending Requests

 First, make sure to uncomment "timeout();" in the RecommendationController.java